addshore/mediawiki-docker-dev/README.md

 ./mwdd base:create
 ```

-There is an experimental version that would run everything in docker containers, but it doesn't fully work yet.
+There is an experimental version that would run everything in docker containers, but it doesn't fully work yet (in development).

 ```bash
 MWDD_ENV=dc ./mwdd base:create